My Payments Vendor Oversold Me

 Tips for the Tightrope Walk of Choosing a Payments Partner

 While most sales reps truly do want to help institutions with all their payment processing needs, many toe the line when it comes to accurately portraying what their solutions are capable of providing and how.
 To make sure you have the best solutions in place—and to procure the best solutions in the future—take a look at these tips:

-Work with the IT department (or IT people within each department) to create an inventory of current systems, platforms, and technology that need to integrate smoothly with payments solutions.
+Work with a payment systems expert to create an inventory of various department’s current software, platforms and technologies that need to integrate smoothly and securely with payment solutions.

 Conduct a periodic review of existing vendor relationships and contracts to see where upgrades may be needed and where improvements and new features may help streamline processes.